Social media optimization (SMO) helps business owners, content creators and social media marketers get the most out of their social media presence.

 When thinking about the above points, consider how your social media optimization tactics will positively (or sometimes, negatively) impact them.

 Of course, you can always view your performance data on the individual social networks’ native analytics dashboards.
-But if you want to compare the performance of your posts across all of your company’s social media channels, a social media analytics dashboard like the one offered by Hootsuite can help you more effectively.
+But if you want to compare performance across multiple networks, well, that brings us to our thirteenth tip:

 A tool like this makes it easy to see where you should focus your social media optimization efforts next.